Lovinoes/website/web/docs/panel/features/auth/login.md

 If registration is enabled, a "Not registered? **Create account**" link points to [Register](./register.md).

+When an admin has turned off **Enable Password Login** in [Settings](../admin/settings.md#application), the **Forgot Password** and **Create account** links are gone, and so is the password step.
+What is left is whatever the panel still accepts: the OAuth buttons, plus the passkey options if security keys are on.
+If security keys are off too, the identifier field disappears entirely and the OAuth buttons are the whole page.
+Typing a name that has no passkey then gets you "Password sign-in is turned off on this panel, use one of the options below instead" rather than a password prompt.

 ## Step 2: Passkey or Password

 If your account has [security keys](../dashboard/security-keys.md) registered and passkeys are enabled panel-wide, **Continue** takes you to **Authenticate with Passkey** first ("We found a passkey associated with `<username>`"). **Use Passkey** triggers the browser's passkey prompt and logs you in on success; **Use Password** and **Back** below the separator let you fall back to the normal flow.

 ![](./images/login/step-passkey.webp)

+**Use Password** is hidden when password login is off panel-wide, leaving the passkey and **Back**.

 Otherwise (or after **Use Password**) you land on **Enter Password** ("Please enter your password for `<username>`").
 Type your password, it has a visibility toggle, and hit **Sign In**. **Forgot Password** and **Back** sit below the separator here too.
 There is no remember-me option; sessions last seven days by default (an instance setting).